Home » Service Reviews » YCharts Review

 There are two types of charts available in YCharts – fundamental charts and technical charts.

-Fundamental charts are handy for visualizing the change in a stock’s financial metrics over time and for comparing two or more companies in the same industry.
-The list of financial data that can be plotted is quite exhaustive and includes most data from a company’s income statement, revenue and profit metrics, returns over multiple time periods, and information about various asset types.
-Fundamentals can be searched and added to the graph, or there is a browser window to see all available fundamental data types.
+You can search fundamental parameters to add them to a chart, or there’s a browser window to see all available fundamental data types.
 In addition, fundamental charts can be viewed on timescales ranging from one day to 10 years.
 This is one of the most unique features of the YCharts platform.
 The ability to be able to plot fundamental data, such as a company’s revenue and EPS, on a chart is an incredibly valuable analysis tool.

 YCharts Fundamental Charts